What is EBT?

 Examples of when cardholders should call the FSSA Toll Free number:

 The cardholder’s account may be adjusted due to errors.
-The cardholder has a right to notice, to request a fair hearing, where to call to dispute an adjustment and request a fair hearing, and to receive provisional credit until the hearing decision is rendered.
+The cardholder has a right to notice when an adjustment is made, to request a fair hearing regarding the adjustment, and to receive provisional credit until the hearing decision is rendered.
+To dispute an adjustment and request a fair hearing, call 317-232-4946.

 Use of Manual Vouchers When the EBT System is Not Available: